npbauman/DUCC-TEC4/README.md

 All Terms for DUCC Hamiltonians are printed.

-One unique element is printed, and the remainder must be filled in.
+One unique element is printed for the Bare Hamiltonian, and the remainder must be filled in.

 **2-Electron integrals (v)**